pyxelr/simple-banking-system/README.md

 I learned/practised:
 * how the banking system works
 * the purpose of the Luhn algorithm
-* Python prorgramming (classes, decorators, modular programming)
+* Python programming (classes, decorators, modular programming)
 * design of a CLI menu application
 * verifying and preventing errors from the user's input
 * saving data in the SQLite database through a Python script.